Alhuuin/rl_controller/README.md

 **Important**: Policy transitions should be compatible with the current state.
 For example, switching from standing to walking works because the walking policy can handle observations from a standing state, but the reverse may not be true without proper handling.

+### Velocity Control with Joystick

+For policies that support velocity commands, control using the mc_joystick plugin is now supported.
+This allows real-time velocity control through a game controller using the left joystick or left arrows.

 ### Configuring Policies

 - **Add your policy files** to the [`policy/`](policy/) directory (ONNX format)

 - **Configure policy parameters** in [`etc/RLController.in.yaml`](etc/RLController.in.yaml).
 Each policy can specify:
-   - Robot name
+   - Robot name*
-   - Control mode (position/torque)
+   - Control mode (position/torque)*
-   - QP usage
+   - QP usage (true/false)*
-   - Simulator used during training
+   - Simulator used during training*
-   - Controlled joints indices
+   - Joints indices by policy*
    - PD gains ratio
-   - PD gains (kp and kd)
+   - PD gains (kp and kd)*
+   - speed of the control (in m/s) when using the joystick plugin

+Parameters with "*" are necessary.
+The others are optional.

 - **Define observation vectors** in [`src/utils.cpp`](src/utils.cpp#L131) (l.131).
 The file includes default examples for:
    - Standing policy (case 0)